SIPhon Feature Readiness Matrix¶

 | AS-side contact capture (TS 24.229 §5.4.2.1.2) | Implemented | registrar.save_as_contact(aor, reply), Contact.params, Contact.kind |

-S-CSCF script caches the AS's Contact: URI and RFC 3840 feature tags (+g.3gpp.smsip, +g.3gpp.icsi-ref, …) from the 3PR 200 OK; tags surface in registrar.reginfo_xml(...) as <unknown-param> children per RFC 3680 §5.3.2 so reg-event NOTIFY watchers see the iFC-matched capability set.
-AS contacts are excluded from registrar.lookup() (routing-side never picks them as MT targets) and cascade-clear when the last UE binding deregs/expires. |
+S-CSCF script caches the AS's Contact: URI and RFC 3840 feature tags (+g.3gpp.smsip, +g.3gpp.icsi-ref, …) from the 3PR 200 OK.
+AS contacts are excluded from registrar.lookup() (routing-side never picks them as MT targets), from registrar.reginfo_xml(...) by default (RFC 3680 §5.2 — an AS that answered a 3PR has not registered a contact for the user; opt in with include_as_contacts=True for a watcher that wants them, where they render as <unknown-param> children per §5.3.2), and cascade-clear when the last UE binding deregs/expires.
+The UE-facing capability surface is RFC 6809 Feature-Caps on the REGISTER 200 OK. |

 | Contact-header parameter passthrough (RFC 3840) | Implemented | Contact.params |